FerRacimo/3P-CLR/README.md

 Location of file with LD weights (if available, otherwise NA): NA

-# Input columns (the header can be modified as needed)
+# Input columns

+(The header can be modified as needed)

 column 1: Chromosome